sourav-sm/FashionFrenzy/README.md

 # Welcome to FashionFrenzy

 Hi!
 I'm your first Markdown file in **FashionFrenzy**.
 If you want to learn about FashionFrenzy, you can read me.
 If you want to play with FashionFrenzy, you can edit me.
-Once you have finished with me, you can create new files by opening the **file explorer** on the left corner of the navigation bar.

-# FashionFrenzy Website
 *FashionFrenzy*, a full-stack e-commerce application built with **React.js, Node.js, Express, and MongoDB**.
 This project is structured into three main folders: frontend, backend, and admin, providing a comprehensive solution for managing an online store.

 ## Features